a fun & easy monoprinting portrait class

 No special tools needed

-In this workshop we’re going to use a very easy and fun monoprinting technique that doesn’t require any special tools or supplies.
+In this class we’re going to use a very easy and fun monoprinting technique that doesn’t require any special tools or supplies.
 You don’t need any fancy printing plates – not even a gel plate or a plastic sheet.
 You also don’t need tools like a brayer or baren, or specialized inks or paints.
 We’re going to work with a simple printout, photocopy or magazine clipping and use just one crayon and one pencil as our main supplies!

 List of supplies